Skip to content

 UDP 5514IngressRemote syslog capture

-TCP/UDP 22BothSSH access used for manual management (disabled by default)
+TCP/UDP 22BothSSH access (disabled by default)

-TCP 443BothApplication GUI/API via web browser; also used by Remote Management
+TCP 443BothApplication GUI/API via web browser

-UniFi Protect
+UniFi Protect ports

-Protocol & PortDirectionUsage
+Protocol & portDirectionUsage

 TCP 7441IngressOutgoing RTSPS streams